nobodyme/blog/content/draft/aws-llm-league/index.md

 ## Final Round - Prompt Engineering

 All our models from the previous round is put to test infront of the audience with human and LLM judges alike.
-I had the opportunity to witness AI league final round for another domain in the morning, where I observed humans preferring shorter, succient answers, at least that's what I thought.
+I had the opportunity to witness AI league final round for another domain in the morning, where I observed humans preferring shorter, succient answers (at least that's what I thought).
 So, I planned to prepare a prompt that gives concise answers too.

 We were given access to the site where the questions appear, we had the ability to tweak the **system prompt** that goes into the model, **temperature** and **top_p**.
 One had about 60 seconds for each question and we were allowed to generate answers any number of times and submit your best answer.